 Offtopic - SaaS ROI Explained and why On-Prem is a bad idea (for most)

-In this post we explain what has been explained 50 million times over the last decade: SaaS has a many times better ROI than on-prem.
+In this post we explain what has been explained 50 million times over the last decade: SaaS has a better ROI than on-prem.

-Our typical On-Prem customer that should have SaaS looks like this:
+Our typical, existing On-Prem customer that should have SaaS looks like this:

 • They run very old versions of eramba (Btw - we are security people that is involved in writing patching and vulnerability polices)